 In addition to the role that adipose tissue plays in producing hormones, your fat cells are also affected by hormones produced by other organs in your body.
 The hormones which most affect your weight loss goals are:

-• Cortisol: This important hormone is released as a reaction to stress (mental, physical, emotional, or even imaginary).
+- Cortisol: This important hormone is released as a reaction to stress (mental, physical, emotional, or even imaginary).
 Cortisol helps to mobilize the body's energy reserves by producing sugar from proteins.
-Cortisol places your body on red-alert, and diverts energy and resources to activities associated with immediate
+Cortisol places your body on red-alert, and diverts energy and resources to activities associated with immediate survival.
+This includes:

 o Suppressing inflammatory responses.